sundarnut/ADAuthentication/README.md

 * Let's assume you have an account named serviceaccount01 in your Active Directory GAL with a password that isn't public knowledge.
 * First off, we will add this user to the Local User Group called IIS_IUSRS.
 * Click on the Start button on your taskbar, choose Control Panel and choose Administrative Tools.
-* Choose Computer Management in the set of options displayed for Control Panel &gt; All Control Panel Items &gt; Administrative Tools
+* Choose Computer Management in the set of options displayed for Control Panel > All Control Panel Items > Administrative Tools
 * The Computer Management section that opens out has a left pane with a set of options listed under System Tools
 * Choose Local Users and Groups and expand this node.
 You should see a folder for groups
 * List out all the groups that are defined on this computer.
 You should see one for IIS_IUSRS